Umuzi-org/ACN-syllabus/content/projects/katas/level-2/_index.md

 ### Up for a Challenge?

-This section is not compulsory but if you do this, we’ll think you’re cool.
+This section of task 2.2 is not compulsory but if you do this, we’ll think you’re cool.

 Add some functionality to `triangle` so that an error/exception gets raised if an incorrect mode is entered.